awsdocs/aws-systems-manager-user-guide/doc_source/send-commands-multiple.md

 **Note**
 You can specify a maximum of five keys, and five values for each key\.

-If either a tag key \(the tag name\) or a tag value includes spaces, then you must enclose the tag key or the value in quotation marks, as show in the following examples\.
+If either a tag key \(the tag name\) or a tag value includes spaces, enclose the tag key or the value in quotation marks, as shown in the following examples\.

 **Example**: Spaces in `Value` tag